 Four winepresses have been found in Avdat.
 The central pressing area was surrounded by small storage rooms, apparently used by the farmers who brought their grapes to this press.
 After being pressed, the grape juice would flow through the channel into a central collection pit.
 The ability of the Nabateans to produce such large quantities of grapes in this arid area is a remarkable testimony to their ingenuity.

 Avdat was a stop along the long caravan route known as the “Spice Route.”
-This route brought herbs, spices, perfumes and treasures from the Arabian Peninsula to the Gaza port, by way of Petra and the Negev.
+This route brought herbs, spices, perfumes, and treasures from the Arabian Peninsula to the Gaza port, by way of Petra and the Negev.
 Roads branched off from Avdat to other Nabatean cities including Mampsis, Nessana, and Gaza.
-Avdat was built on a commanding hill 1860 feet (580 m) above sea level.
+Avdat was built on a commanding hill, 1,860 feet (570 m) above sea level.

-Avdat – A Nabatean City in the Negev (Israel Ministry of Foreign Affairs) Explains the history of Avdat in detail, covering the Nabatean, Roman, and Byzantine periods.
-Has a few good photos, including an aerial shot of the site.
+Avdat—A Nabatean City in the Negev (Israel Ministry of Foreign Affairs) Explains the history of Avdat in detail, covering the Nabatean, Roman, and Byzantine periods.
+The article has a few good photos, including an aerial shot of the site.

 Avdat (The Israeli Mosaic) Informative article written by an Israeli (you’ll have to excuse some rough grammar).
 Details the history of the site and provides a description of the remains found there today.

-Byzantine Fortress (Personal Website) Presents some nice photos of Avdat.
-Click on “Browse current roll of film” to see the other pictures.
+Byzantine Fortress (personal website) Presents some nice photos of Avdat.